This Lab Contributes to Course Objectives: 2, 3, 4, 5, 8

 1. Establish a connection

-and save it to a new folder in your working directory called arec330_lab_02
+Download supermarket_sales.csv and save it to a new folder in your working directory under arec_330 called lab_02.

 2. View available sheets